 About Shearwater GeoServices Holding AS

 Shearwater GeoServices Holding AS is a global, customer-focused and technology-driven provider of marine geophysical services.
-The company has the world’s largest fleet of high-end seismic vessels and a portfolio of proprietary technologies and software that provide customers with a full-range of geophysical acquisition techniques, effective surveys and high-quality data.
-Shearwater has close to 600 employees, an industry-leading cost position and a strong balance sheet.
-Headquartered in Bergen, Norway, Shearwater is owned by RASMUSSENGRUPPEN AS, GC Rieber Shipping ASA and Schlumberger.
+The company has the world’s largest fleet of high-end seismic vessels and a portfolio of proprietary technologies and software that provide customers with a full-range of towed streamer and ocean bottom geophysical acquisition techniques, effective surveys and high-quality data.
+Shearwater has approximately 700 employees, an industry-leading cost position and a strong balance sheet.
+Headquartered in Bergen, Norway, Shearwater is owned by RASMUSSENGRUPPEN AS, GC Rieber Shipping ASA, Schlumberger and Eidesvik Offshore.